SuperCarryDFY/Blog/content/post/Combination of Papers.md

 license: CC BY-NC-ND
 ---

 Some papers are famous and have gotten several citations.
-They Always appear when I'm reading current papers.
-So I decided to write down the most critical parts (concerned mainly by myself, in another way) from these papers on this page.
+They always appear when I'm reading current papers.
+So I decided to write down the most critical parts (concerned mainly with myself, in another way) from these papers on this page.

 # Learning Deep Features for Discriminative Localization